Green cleaning hacks

 Waste-saving wallet friendly cleaning ideas

-With so many different cleaning products on the market, it can be difficult to make choices that are good for your health, the environment, and your wallet.
+There are so many different cleaning products on the market.
+This makes it more difficult to choose the ones that are good for your health, the environment, and your wallet.

 Refill your bottles

-Taking your existing containers to a refill station is a great way to reuse some of that packaging.
-Products like washing up liquid, laundry liquids and hand soap can be found at a growing number of refill stations across Bristol.
+Perhaps the most simple of all our tips.
+Take your existing containers to a refill station to reduce waste.
+Products like washing up liquid, laundry liquids and hand soap can be found at many refill stations across Bristol.
 Not sure where to look?
 Use the City to Sea Refill app to find your nearest refill station.

 Try concentrated cleaners

-Most standard cleaners contain a large percentage of water.
-Concentrated cleaner refills remove the need for all that water to be transported and can be made-up using your existing containers and adding the water yourself.
-You can find concentrated refills at refill shops, some supermarkets, or some products can be delivered to your door by post.
+Did you know most standard cleaners contain a large percentage of water?
+An easy swap is to try concentrated cleaner refills.
+They remove the need for all that water to be transported, can be made-up using your existing containers and adding the water yourself.
+You can find concentrated refills at refill shops, some supermarkets, or some products can even be delivered to your door by post.

 Make your own

-Alternatively, you could try making your own cleaning products.
-Most homemade cleaning recipes only require a few ingredients, such as white vinegar, citric acid and bicarbonate of soda.
-These ingredients can be found packaging-free at refill stations or bought in bulk.
+Alternatively, have a go at making your own cleaning products.
+Most homemade cleaning recipes only require a few ingredients (most common are white vinegar, citric acid and bicarbonate of soda).
+Buy the ingredients packaging-free at refill stations and give it a go.

-- Kettle – to descale your kettle add used lemon halves to a kettle of water.
+- Descale your kettle by adding used lemon halves to the water.
 Boil the kettle and leave it overnight.
-In the morning rinse out the kettle.
+In the morning rinse out and it will be sparkling clean.

-- Microwave – put used lemons in an open microwave-proof container and cover with water.
+- Try putting used lemons in water in an open, microwave-proof container.
 Microwave for 3 minutes to make a lemony steam.
 Let it sit for a few minutes, then remove the container and wipe the microwave clean with a damp cloth.

-- Chopping board – for stains on your chopping board, rub a halved lemon on the surface and leave for half an hour.
+- For stains on your chopping board, rub a halved lemon on the surface and leave for half an hour.
 Scrub with a scrubbing brush and some dish soap and rinse.
-If there is a lot of dirt you may need to repeat several times, or leave the lemon juice on overnight.
+If there is a lot of dirt, repeat several times, or leave the lemon juice on overnight.

-- Dishwasher – put used lemons in the dishwasher along with your dishes and dishwasher soap, and put it on your normal cycle.
+- Before popping them in your food waste, put used lemons in the dishwasher along with your dishes and dishwasher soap, and put it on your normal cycle.
 The lemons will act like a rinse aid, making your glasses shine and your dishwasher smell lemony fresh.

-- Shower screen – mix 1 part white vinegar with 1 part water in a spray bottle and add the juice of a lemon.
+- Mix 1 part white vinegar with 1 part water in a spray bottle and add the juice of a lemon.
 Spray onto your shower screen and wipe off with a dry cloth.

-- Fridge – to refresh your fridge leave used lemon segments loose on a plate or in a bowl.
+- To refresh your fridge leave used lemon segments loose on a plate or in a bowl.
 This helps to absorb odours and make your fridge smell of lemons.

 Choosing your cleaning tools

-Plastic brushes, cloths and sponges can’t be recycled and have to go in your black wheelie bin when unuseable.
-Plastic cleaning tools can also shed microplastics that get washed down the drain with the water.
+Plastic brushes, cloths and sponges can’t be recycled and have to go in your black wheelie bin when unusable.
+To make matters worse, plastic cleaning tools can also shed microplastics that get washed down the drain with the water.

-- Loofahs and coconut scrubbers are both natural materials that are great for cleaning and can be composted at the end of their use
+- Loofahs and coconut scrubbers: Both natural materials that are great for cleaning and can be composted at the end of their use.

-- Metal-based scourers are great for cleaning things like pots and pans and stainless steel draining boards, and can be recycled at the end of their useful life
+- Metal-based scourers: Great for cleaning things like pots, pans and stainless steel draining boards.
+As a bonus they can be recycled at the end of their useful life.

-- Most compostable sponges and cloths are made from wood fibre and can be home composted
+- Compostable sponges and cloths: Most are made from wood fibre and can be home composted.

-- Brushes made from wood and natural fibre bristles are available in all shapes and sizes
+- Brushes made from wood and natural fibre bristles: These are available in all shapes and sizes.